Absentee Ballot Application

 - Form of ID last four of Social Security Number or Driver License Number.

-- *Your party choice, if the election is a Primary, or that you want to vote an issues-only ballot.
+- For Primary Election Only: Your party choice, if the election is a Primary, or that you want to vote an issues-only ballot.
 (Under Ohio Election Law, the ballot you vote in a Primary Election determines your party affiliation).

-- *(Must have the following statement above your name) I hereby declare, under penalty of election falsification, I am a qualified voter and the statements above are true to the best of my knowledge and belief.
+- I hereby declare, under penalty of election falsification, that I am a qualified elector and the statements above are true.

 - Your complete legal signature or mark.